p-giovanni/Incidenti/README.md

 ```diff
 !
 Work in progress
 ```
+## Disclaimer
+I do know very well Pandas, Matplotlib and I had a fairly good education in statistics but, as all the programmers, I do bugs.
+So beware, I have checked the results as carefully as I can but nevertheless do not take for granted my result, check by yourself my code and decide if it it is correct or not.

 ## The dataset
 I downloaded the data from the [Istat](https://www.istat.it/it/) site.
 Istat is the main Italian statistic institute.